sparkfun/ArduinoInventorsGuideResources/readme.md

 With each project, you’ll learn real coding skills so you can tell your inventions what to do, like how to store temperature readings with variables, start a timer or spin a motor with functions, and make decisions using loops.
 You’ll even find tips and tricks to put your own twist on each gadget and take things further.

-Uses the Arduino Uno board or SparkFun RedBoard
+Uses any ATmega328-Based boards with the Arduino bootloader such as the Arduino Uno board or SparkFun RedBoard.

 Repository Contents
 -------------------